manymoments/manymoments.github.io/_posts/primary-backup-backup.markdown

       send ("view change", 1) to all client libraries
 ```

-In the ideal world, the client needs to interact with only a single state machine.
+**Client.** In the ideal world, the client needs to interact with only a single state machine.
 With the primary-backup paradigm, it needs to be aware of their existence and send messages accordingly.
 Thus, we augment the client with a *client library*.
 The ```client library``` acts as the required relay between the client in the ideal world and the real world protocol.
 It implements a mechanism to switch from primary to backup:

 ```
 client library